Dynamical invariants of mapping torus categories: A dg model for the universal cover of the Tate curve

 \begin{defn} Let $\Om(\Tt_R)_{cdg}$ be the curved dg category given by \begin{itemize} \item $Ob(\Om(\Tt_R)_{cdg})=\{\Om_{C_i}(-1),\Om_{C_i}:i\in\Z \}$ \item $hom_{\Om(\Tt_R)_{cdg}}(\scrF,\scrF'):=hom^\cdot_{\Om_{\Tt_R}}(R(\scrF)_R,R(\scrF')_R)$ for $\scrF,\scrF'\in Ob(\Om(\Tt_R)_{cdg})$.
 The hom-``complex" is defined in the standard way similar to actual complexes, only note its differential does not square to $0$ \item The composition is composition of homomorphisms of ``complexes'' \item The curvature term is the degree $2$ endomorphism obtained by squaring the differential of $R(\Om_{C_i}(-1))_R$ and $R(\Om_{C_i})_R$ \end{itemize} \end{defn} It is easy to see that this is a curved dg category over $R=\C[[q]]$.
 For instance, the square of the differential of $hom_{\Om(\Tt_R)_{cdg}}(\scrF,\scrF')$ is simply the difference of composition with the differentials of $R(\scrF)_R$ and $R(\scrF')_R$.
 It is also obvious that the specialization to $q=0$ gives $\Om(\Tt_0)_{dg}$.

 We now want to elaborate on the compatibility of this formal deformation with the geometric deformation above.
 We show ``local" compatibility.

-In general, if $\B$ is an algebra and $\B_R$ is a deformation of $\B$ over $R$, then we obtain a curved deformation of the category $\B^{mod}$, $A_\infty$-modules over $\B$.
-It is the category of curved modules, which is given by the same data as a semi-free $A_\infty$-module over $\B_R$ but the $A_\infty$-module equation is satisfied only up to $O(q)$.
+In general, if $\B$ is an algebra and $\B_R$ is a deformation of $\B$ over $R$, then we obtain a curved deformation of the category $\B^{mod}$ (the category of $A_\infty$-modules over $\B$).
+The deformation is the category of curved modules, where a curved module is defined by the same data as a semi-free $A_\infty$-module over $\B_R$ but the $A_\infty$-module equation is satisfied only up to $O(q)$.
 Hence, we obtain a deformation of the category of finitely generated modules as a subcategory of the deformation of $\B^{mod}$.

 Assume $\B_R$ is commutative and apply this to $U=Spec(\B)$ and to $Spf(\B_R)$.
 This way we obtain a recipe to produce formal deformations of (generating $A_\infty$-models of) $D^b(Coh(U))$ such that $\Om_U$ deforms to $\Om_{U_R}$ Thus, the inclusion functor from the full subcategory spanned by $\Om_U$ deforms to an $A_\infty$-functor from the algebra $\Om_{U_R}$.
 Call such a deformation a good deformation.